mamewotoko/malarm/README.md

 You can change path to playlist and music files by "Playlist directory" preference screen

 ## Tested Device
-- Xperia Acro made by Sony Ericsson
+- Xperia acro made by Sony Ericsson

 ## TODO
 - implement music player as Service to play long time